 where $\cT$ is the path-ordering operator and $\t H(g)=\sum_{\v i} O_{\v i}(g)$ is a sum of local Hermitian operators.
 Note that $\t H(g)$ is in general different from the adiabatic path $H(g)$ that connects the two states.

-First, we have shown in the above that if two states $|\Phi(0)\>$ and $|\Phi(1)\>$ are in the same phase, therefore we can find a gapped adiabatic path $H(g)$ between the states.
+First, we have shown in the above that if two states $|\Phi(0)\>$ and $|\Phi(1)\>$ are in the same phase, then we can find an adiabatic path $H(g)$ between the states.
 It has been shown that, the existence of a gap prevents the system to be excited to higher energy levels and leads to a local unitary evolution, the Quasi-adiabatic Continuation, that maps from one state to the other.
 That is,

-The exact form of $\t H(g)$ is can be found from $H(g)$.
-For details see summary and further reading'' section at the end of this chapter.
+The exact form of $\t H(g)$ can be found from $H(g)$.
+For details see ``summary and further reading'' section at the end of this chapter.

 On the other hand, the reverse is also true: \emph{if two gapped states $|\Phi(0)\>$ and $|\Phi(1)\>$ are related by a local unitary evolution, then they are in the same phase. } Since $|\Phi(0)\>$ and $|\Phi(1)\>$ are related by a local unitary evolution, we have $ |\Phi(1)\> = \cT[e^{-i\int_0^1 dg\, \t H(g)}] |\Phi(0)\> $.
 Let us introduce the partial evolution operator